alkorolyov/sophius/README.md

 ![image](https://github.com/user-attachments/assets/c86d287b-516d-4091-a499-c7dad7653167)

 # Step 3
-Would be to implement genetic algorithm to further optimize and selecte the best sequences to reach more than 0.9 accuracy on the validation set.
+Would be to implement genetic algorithm to further optimize and select the best sequences to reach more than 0.9 accuracy on the validation set.